Steptoe and Son (film)

+Steptoe and Son (also known as Steptoe & Son) is a 1972 British comedy drama film directed by Cliff Owen and starring Wilfrid Brambell and Harry H. Corbett.
+It was written by Ray Galton and Alan Simpson.
+The film centres on a flashback to about four years earlier detailing Harold's short-lived marriage to Zita, a stripper.

-Steptoe and Son is a 1972 British comedy drama film and a spin-off from the popular British television comedy series of the same name about father-and-son rag-and-bone dealers.
-It starred Wilfrid Brambell and Harry H. Corbett as the eponymous characters, Albert and Harold Steptoe respectively, and features Carolyn Seymour.
-A sequel, Steptoe and Son Ride Again, was released the following year.
+The film was a spin-off from the BBC television comedy series of the same name (1962–1974) about father-and-son rag-and-bone merchants.
+A sequel, Steptoe and Son Ride Again, was released in 1973.

 Plot

+Harold and Albert leave the divorce court, and while on the road home they discuss Harold's failed marriage, beginning the flashback to about four years ago.

 During a stag do at a local football club, Harold meets one of the acts, a stripper called Zita.
 After a whirlwind romance, the couple are married, although the actual wedding ceremony is delayed when Albert, acting as best man, loses the ring somewhere in the yard.
 They eventually find it in a pile of horse manure, and since they have no time to clean up, the smell of the manure on their clothes has noses twitching in church.

 Harold and Zita fly to Spain for their honeymoon, but Albert refuses to be left behind.
 His constant presence begins to drive a wedge between Harold and Zita.
 When they are finally alone and begin to consummate their marriage, they are interrupted by Albert's cries of distress from the adjoining room, and discover that he has contracted food poisoning from some of the local cuisine.

 The only available flight back home at short notice has only two seats, and Harold feels obliged to fly home with Albert, leaving Zita in Spain to follow as soon as possible.
 Back home, Albert quickly recovers, while Harold frets over Zita not writing.
 When he finally receives delayed postcards and a letter from her, she tells him she has decided their marriage cannot work and has taken up with a British holiday rep at the hotel where they were staying.
 Harold is heartbroken, and, despite his earlier scheming to get rid of Zita, Albert is sympathetic.